REDMED-X/OperatorsKit/README.md

 # OperatorsKit
-This repository contains a collection of tools that integrate with Cobalt Strike through Beacon Object Files (BOF).
+This repository contains a collection of tools that integrate with Cobalt Strike through Beacon Object Files (BOFs).

 ## Kit content
 The following tools are currently in the operators' kit: